arrowtype/shantell-sans/README.md

 A custom font based on the handwriting of the artist [Shantell Martin](https://shantellmartin.art/).

-Rather than trying to exactly mimim or “replace” Shantell’s writing, Shantell Sans takes inspiration from marker-based fonts like Comic Sans & Inkwell Sans.
-It aims to create an authetically typographic system with a single core shape per character in order to deliver a simple, inviting, and energetic tone while encouraging freedom and play.
+Rather than trying to exactly mimick or “replace” Shantell’s writing, Shantell Sans takes inspiration from marker-based fonts like Comic Sans & Inkwell Sans.
+It aims to create an authetically typographic system with a single core shape per character, in order to deliver a simple, inviting, and energetic tone while encouraging freedom and play.

 ![Font styles in Shantell Sans](specimens/shantell-sans-styles.png)